reflexer-labs/geb-uni-v3-manager/src/test/fuzz/readme.md

 All of the assertions were easily broken, but mostly due to the same issue: the market price detaching completely from the redemption price, either to a swap that crashes the price or to a direct redemption price change.

-Therefore it's possible to conclude that when that happens, the manager contract itself loose it's purpose.
+Therefore it's possible to conclude that when that happens, the manager contract itself looses its purpose.

 #### Adjustments:

--   Set initial pool parameters but close to the real world, and set the pool's initial price close to the starting redemption price
+-   Set initial pool parameters close to real world opes and set the pool's initial price close to the starting redemption price
--   Bound the price changes to values closer to real world.
+-   Bound the price changes to values closer to the real world

 ### Second run

 After adjusting the parameters, a second round of fuzzing was run.
 Two more properties were added:

-1. Manager contract never owns tokens, to ensure no leftover token0 or token1.
+1. Manager contract never owns tokens, to ensure there are no leftover token0 or token1.
 2. When the manager has an open position in the pool, it must also have a total supply greater than 0.

 #### Results: